Namtran592005/Namtran592005/README.md

 # Nam Trần

-Crafting technology with clarity, elegance, and purpose.
+Exploring technology with clarity, elegance, and purpose.

 ---

 ### ✦ About Me
-- Engineer with a devotion to simplicity and precision
-- Passionate about intelligent systems and thoughtful design
+- Student passionate about computer science and intelligent systems
-- Advocating the harmony of form and function
+- Believer in the elegance of simplicity and thoughtful design
+- Learning by creating, testing, and refining with intent

 ---

-### ✦ Expertise
+### ✦ Collaboration with AI
-- Software Architecture & Scalable Systems
-- Artificial Intelligence & Machine Learning
-- Cloud Engineering & Automation
+All repositories in this profile are the result of a unique partnership:
+- **My role**: vision, ideas, structure, and testing
+- **AI’s role**: implementation, coding, and technical execution

+This process allows me to focus on creativity, direction, and evaluation — while AI serves as the craftsman for code.

 ---